-1113\ AMERICAN FEDERAL GOVERNMENT, 3 hours credit
+1113 AMERICAN FEDERAL GOVERNMENT, 3 hours credit

 A study of the American government system.
 The American experiment in federalism and democracy; origin and development of the United States Constitution; federal-state relations, civil liberties, the individual as a citizen; political parties; governmental services.
+Lecture 3 hours.

-2001-3\ SPECIAL PROBLEMS IN POLITICAL SCIENCE, 3 hours credit
+2001-3 SPECIAL PROBLEMS IN POLITICAL SCIENCE, 3 hours credit